Godspower-Eze/30DaysOfSolidity/Day_3_PiggyBank/README.md

 This is a `piggybank`contract also known as a `saving box`.

-In real life, a `saving box` is structured in a way that anyone could slide money into it but only the owner has the right to break it open and collect the money inside of it.
+In real life, a `saving box` is built in a way that anyone could slide money into it but only the owner has the *right* to break it open and collect the money inside of it.
 That's how our contract works.

 Take a look at the previous contracts for some prequisite knowledge.